adithyakhamithkar/ansible-playbooks/roles/kubernetes-master/README.md

 kubectl rollout status deployment/app_name
 ```

-Get the history of the rollout
+Get the history of the rollout (the app should have a revisionHistoryLimit set)
 ```
 kubectl rollout history deployment/app_name
 ```